 The official name.
 Honoring the Lord of the Rings origin of our tradition, we first called it LotheR day and finally settled on Lothersday.

 The official date.
 Keeping with the LotR theme, we wanted to honor J.R.R.
 Tolkein’s birthday, but as it is January 3, it was a bit too far away.
 The original trilogy of the LotR films were released in the U.S. on December 19th in 2001, December 18th in 2002, and December 17th in 2003.
-Looking for more significant dates in that range: Arthur C. Clark and Beethoven were both born on December 16, and to us the most important birthday in December is that of Sir Isaac Newton on December 25.
-We zeroed in on the range of December 16-25 as Lothersday season, and generally choose the weekend in that range that is closest to December 16 to gather.
+Looking for more significant dates in that range: Arthur C. Clark was born on December 16, Beethoven was born on, well, sometime in December, and to us the most important birthday in December is that of Sir Isaac Newton on December 25.
+We chose December 17 as the official date for Lothersday.
+We treat the range of December 16-25 as Lothersday season, and generally choose the weekend in that range that is closest to December 17 to gather.

 The food.
 This is something we’re still figuring out.
 If we stick with the LotR theme, then we’d need to observe the meal schedule observed by the Hobbits: